BUMETCS673/seprojects-cs673olf24team5/team.md

 ### **Kenny Light**

 Hi, my name is Kenny Light and I currently live in Fort Myers, FL.
 I graduated with a degree in Management Information Systems from USF in 2000.
 I'm pursuing a masters degree in Software Development.
 I'm employed with U.S. Sugar as a Sr. Software Developer, primarely developing with c#, .net, Visual Studio, SQL Server, MVC, WPF, Jquery, Javascript, SSRS, HTML, and CSS.
 I'm almost finished with a laboratory information management system (LIMS) application.
 This application connects to sugar analysis devices, pulls final analysis, and saves to a database.
 I look forward to learning from my peers as well as the teachers/facilitators.

+Hi, my name is Rich Frechette, I live in Boston, MA.
+I graduated from Penn State with BS in Electrical Engineering in 2019.
+I am pursuing a masters in Software Development with BU.
+I am a Product/Test Engineer for Analog Devices working on Radio Frequency Testing for semiconductor chips.
+I use LabVIEW and Python to develop automated tests utilizing external measurement and power supply equipment.
+In my previous role I developed similar automated testing using C#.